Bavaria-Black/servus.core/README.md

 *Feel free to use it and feel free to contribute other useful stuff.*

-For questions or support, please [open an issue](https://github.com/Bavaria-Black/servus.core/issues).
+For questions or support, please [open an issue](https://github.com/Bavaria-Black/servus.core/issues) and/or [read the docs](https://servuscore.readthedocs.io/en/latest/).